duzailian/tf-a-tests/readme.rst

 Juno Arm Development Platform
 '''''''''''''''''''''''''''''

-The AArch64 build of this release has been tested on variants r0, r1 and r2 of the `Juno Arm Development Platform`_.
+The AArch64 build of the 2.2 release has been tested on variants r0, r1 and r2 of the `Juno Arm Development Platform`_.
 The AArch32 build has only been tested on variant r0.